Autumn 2026 Cohort applications will open on August 1, 2025.

 ChatGPT / generative AI tools should be used only with caution.
 Your own natural writing voice will help distinguish your essays, whereas using AI to write an essay means your writing may sound too similar to other applicants using the same AI tools.
 Exclusively using an AI tool to write your essays is unacceptable.

+- Question 5 (Optional): Is there anything else relevant to your application that you would like to share that was not covered in the questions above?
 Note: you may also use this space if you wish to provide an explanation about low academic performance, especially if your Grade Point Average (GPA) is below the Graduate School’s 3.0 requirement.
 Mention if your GPA improved in your later quarters/semesters, an “upward trajectory.”

 - After the reviews are completed, the Admissions Committee will select 50 applicants to interview.